Supbuddy docs

 Settings reference

 Open Settings via the gear icon top-right or by clicking the tray icon → Open Dashboard → gear.
-Four tabs.
+Five tabs.

 General

-• Default isolationhost or vm for newly added projects.
+• Default isolation: host or thin for newly added projects.
 Default: host.

 Network